ryanjbaxter/ryanjbaxter.github.io/_posts/2016-11-04-ribbon-retry.md

 registered with the discovery server.
 The `RestTemplate` in this case will replace the `stores` hostname with the host name (or IP address) of the stores service.

-As we are all aware of, making requests like this can be problematic.
-For any number of reasons something may go wrong and the request will fail.
-That is why, in robust applications, requests like these may be retried when failures are encountered.
+As we are all aware, making requests like this can be problematic.
+For any number of reasons something may go wrong and the request could fail.
+That is why, in robust applications, API requests like the one above may be retried when failures are encountered.
 It might be the case that the service is completely down and we are never going to get a response.
 However it is equally as likely that the failure was due to some kind of fluke network issue and a subsequent request may succeed.
-Or it could be the case that the given instance of the service experiencing problems but there is another instance available that might be perfectly capable of handing our request.
+It could even be the case that a given instance of a service may be experiencing problems but there is another instance available that might be perfectly capable of handing our request.

-In Spring Cloud Brixton, load balanced `RestTemplate`s would use a `RestClient` provided by Netflix's Ribbon library.
-This `RestClient` has logic built into it to retry failed requests, however, Netflix recently deprecated the `RestClient` so we needed to come up with another solution.
-The initial HTTP client we used to replace the Netflix `RestClient` did not have any retry logic built into it.
-If your request failed it was up to you, the developer, to retry the request.
-As of `Camden.SR2` we have reintroduced some retry handling into load balanced `RestTemplates`.
+In Spring Cloud, if you used a load balanced `RestTemplate` to make your API request and the request failed it was up to you, the developer, to retry the request.
+As of `Camden.SR2` we have introduced some retry handling into load balanced `RestTemplates`.
 We now take advantage of the awesome [Spring Retry project](https://github.com/spring-projects/spring-retry) to provide the retry logic.
-The good news is you can use the same [Ribbon properties as before](http://cloud.spring.io/spring-cloud-static/Camden.SR2/#_retrying_failed_requests) to configure how many retry requests are made, and which requests are retried.
+You can use [Ribbon properties](http://cloud.spring.io/spring-cloud-static/Camden.SR2/#_retrying_failed_requests) to configure how many retry requests are made, and which requests are retried.

-In the future we will be using Spring Retry when making API requests using Feign as well as when requests are made through Zuul.
+In the future we will be using Spring Retry when making API requests with Feign as well as when requests are made through Zuul.

 Enjoy!